 SVG Minifier

-Optimize your vector graphics and reduce file size with our free online SVG minifier.
-This tool removes unnecessary XML metadata, comments, and whitespace to ensure your images load instantly without losing visual quality.
+Optimize your vector graphics and reduce load times with our free online SVG minifier.
+Remove unnecessary metadata, comments, and hidden elements to create lean SVG files for your web projects while maintaining visual quality.

 Tip